oddlid/rlunch/plan.md

     result, before inserting its dishes.
 This might be poor practice from a DB efficiency point of view, but DB performance is not the priority at this point of the project.

+Actually, when mentioning separate binaries above, it can still all be in a single binary, with different modes triggered via subcommands, like git.